Easy Buttery Drop Biscuits

 Directions

-1Heat oven to 400 degrees Fahrenheit (see notes for using a hotter oven).
+1Heat oven to 400°F (204°C).
 Line a baking sheet with parchment paper or silicone baking mat.
-Alternatively, set aside a medium cast iron pan for baking the biscuits in.
+Alternatively, set aside a medium cast iron pan.

-3Remove one tablespoon of butter and set aside (this will be melted and brushed onto the biscuits once they are baked).
+3Remove one tablespoon of butter and set aside (this will be melted and brushed onto the biscuits after they are baked).

 4Cut the remaining 7 tablespoons of butter into small cubes.
 If you are not immediately moving on to the next step, place the butter back into the refrigerator to keep cold.